Sony CEO Hirai to step down, turnaround ally Yoshida to take helm

 "There's a need to inspire a new generation of engineers who are meant to take Sony technology and Sony know-how to create breakthrough products in new markets, and this is the crucial test that he faces," Thong added.

+Yoshida told a news conference Sony needed to become more competitive globally as it is now dwarfed by rival tech companies in terms of market value.
+The Japanese firm is worth some US$63 billion - less than a tenth of Apple's market capitalisation.

+"Market value is not everything but if we do use this yardstick, then the world's biggest companies are all technology companies...As Sony is a tech company, I do feel a sense of urgency about this," he said.

-Known for imposing discipline and getting the job done, Yoshida had rattled some parts of the company, including its Hollywood studio business, with his no-nonsense approach to restructuring after he became CFO in 2014.
+Known for imposing discipline and getting the job done, Yoshida had rattled some parts of the company, including its Hollywood studio business.

 Leaked emails from a hack at Sony Pictures show the then CEO of Sony Entertainment, Michael Lynton, confiding to studio co-chair Amy Pascal that he was under "enormous pressure" after Yoshida sought a review of executives' pay.

 Yoshida will be taking on the top job at Sony on April 1, replacing Hirai who has been CEO since 2012.
-Hirai will stay on at the firm as chairman.
+Hirai, 57, will stay on as chairman.

-"I would like to take over the management foundation that was built under Hirai's leadership, and to improve Sony's competitiveness as a global company," Yoshida said.

-The prospect of a record full-year profit, first announced three months ago, drove up Sony shares to their highest in a decade in January.
-The stock rose as much as 2 percent on Friday after Sony's surprise news about a CEO change, versus the broader market that was down about a percent.
+Sony's stock rose nearly 2 percent on Friday while the broader market was down about a percent.

 (Reporting by Makiko Yamazaki and Minami Funakoshi; Writing by Ritsuko Ando; Editing by Himani Sarkar and Edwina Gibbs)